Interested in becoming a PHE? Our application will open in Spring 2026. We look forward to reading your application!

 -

-- Designing, organizing, and participating in campus-wide awareness activities
+- Designing, organizing, and participating in campus-wide health and wellness activities

 - Designing and presenting outreach programs

-- Staffing wellness events (i.e., Mental Wellness Screening Day)
+- Staffing wellness events (i.e., Mental Wellness Screening Day, Celebrate Every Body Week, etc.)

 - Designing and distributing flyers, brochures, and other promotional materials

-- Assisting with the planning and implementation of the 4th Year 5K: Community of Care
+- Assisting with the planning and implementation of the 4Y5K: Community of Care race

-- Attending the EDHS 3240 Concepts of Peer Health Education training class during first fall semester
+- Attending the EDHS 3240: Peer Health Education training class during first fall semester

 - Benefits